Auditorium of the Old Burgtheater

-Auditorium of the Old Burgtheater (Zuschauerraum im Alten Burgtheater) is a 1888–1889 gouache on paper painting by Austrian artist Gustav Klimt.
+Auditorium of the Old Burgtheater (Zuschauerraum im Alten Burgtheater) is an 1888–1889 gouache on paper painting by Austrian artist Gustav Klimt.
 The work depicts the interior of the old Burgtheater as seen from the stage and was commissioned in 1888 by the Vienna City Council shortly before the theater's demolition and relocation to a new building on the Ringstrasse.
 Today, the painting is held in the Vienna Museum.

 Context

 The original Burgtheater was built on Michaelerplatz in 1741.
 It was demolished in 1888, after its replacement on the Ringstrasse was completed, to make way for the long-planned St. Michael Wing of the Hofburg Palace, originally designed in 1725 by Joseph Emanuel Fischer von Erlach.
-An October 1888 performance of Goethe’s Iphigenie auf Tauris, marked the end of the old wooden theater, which Viennese audiences had loved despite its abysmal conditions.
+An October 1888 performance of Goethe's Iphigenie auf Tauris, marked the end of the old wooden theater, which Viennese audiences had loved despite its abysmal conditions.
 That same year, Klimt and Franz von Matsch were each commissioned by the City of Vienna to paint the interior of the auditorium before its demolition, to create a record of the building's existence.